A day out in Armadale is perfect for any suburban explorer who seeks a white knuckle, adrenaline ride into the land that

 Have a stare – If there is one thing the perpetually agitated locals enjoy, it’s standing out on their patios and having a good, hard stare at anyone who enters their suburb.
 Find yourself a nice vantage point and give anything that moves the stink eye.

 “The Armadale Volcano” – no, Armadale doesn’t have a real volcano, it’s just what the locals call the bi-weekly explosions they hear from nearby meth labs.
-Much like a real volcano, toxic fumes fill the air, and you really need to get the fuck out as quickly as possible.
+Much like a real volcano, toxic fumes fill the air, and you really need to get the hell out as quickly as possible.
 Adventure!

-Armadale is often said to have a timeless style that is passed down from generation to generation.
+Fashion Trends – Armadale is often said to have a timeless style that is passed down from generation to generation.
 Sports attire remains popular with a strong focus on prison tats and speed dealer sunnies.
 If you aren’t into “train-pest-chic”, you’re very much on brand if you rock 1990’s skate shoes with a hoodie all year round.
 So much choice.

-In the Bahamas they crack coconuts, in Armadale they crack 500ml cans of Monster energy drink.
+Local Delicacies – in the Bahamas they crack coconuts, in Armadale they crack 500ml cans of Monster energy drink.
 Enjoy an ice cold can with a delicious knuckle sandwich after you came off second best during the suburban stare off you enjoyed earlier.

 Documenting the Human Zoo is thirsty work, so if you enjoyed what you read how about buying Belle a beer, ay?